Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Make a Plan

-With your team, come up with a plan with how you will resolve the aggressive behavior.
+With your team, come up with a plan for how you will resolve the aggressive behavior.
 Everyone has to be on the same page, especially all the family members, with how everyone will deal with the aggression once it happens.
 A dog will be confused if family members try to treat the dog differently when implementing behavioral change.

 Don’t Punish